Rishi Valley School: Pearce years (1951-1958)

 Within two years the school was running well with 110 fee-paying boarders as well as a waiting list for admissions.
 The student population was growing more diverse with 80% of students coming from northern, western and eastern India as well as some from overseas.
 Two of the best teachers at this time were David Horsburgh and Sardar Mohammad.

 A lot of practices were also introduced during this period that are still followed in the school.
 Students could learn classical North Indian and South Indian music.
 Local folk dancing was brought in by David Horsburgh.
 Hiking, trekking and camping were also encouraged and teachers would often accompany students.
 One of Pearce's long lasting innovations at Rishi Valley was his introduction of 'astachal'.
 Children would gather together every evening, to sit quietly while the sun was setting on the Astachal hill.
 It was a time which gave children the opportunity for quiet reflection.

-Mr.Pearce resigned in October 1958 due to differences with the Rishi Valley Trust as well as Krishnamurti and went on to found two more schools in India - The Blue Mountain School in Ooty and the Sandur School.
+Pearce resigned in October 1958 due to differences with the Rishi Valley Trust as well as Krishnamurti and went on to found two more schools in India - The Blue Mountain School in Ooty and the Sandur School.
 Sardar Mohammad joined Mr. Pearce in Blue Mountain School after he left Rishi Valley.
 David Horsburgh started his own school Neel Bagh in Kolar district - about 100 km outside Bangalore.